moinkhanif/weathery/README.md

 # Weathery

+![weatherly](./ss17112020.png)

 A web app that lets you check the weather forecast of any city.

-![weatherly](./ss17112020.png)
+The project utilizes LocationIQ service for city suggestion and also Open Weather API to retrive the weather forecast and display the information to the website.

 ## Built With